robertogarces/churn-risk-scoring/README.md

 ## Overview

 Customer churn is one of the highest-impact problems in the telecommunications industry.
-This project builds a production-grade churn risk scoring system — from raw data to a live REST API and business dashboard — framed as a real solution for an Australian telco operator (Telstra/Optus market context).
+This project builds a end-to-end churn risk scoring system — from raw data to a live REST API and business dashboard — framed as a real solution for an Australian telco operator (Telstra/Optus market context).

 The system assigns a churn probability score to every customer, segments them by risk level, and explains each prediction using SHAP values.
 At an ARPU of AUD $64.76/month, the model identifies over $149,000 in monthly recurring revenue at risk.

-This is not a Kaggle notebook.
 Every component is productionized: reproducible pipeline, versioned data, tracked experiments, containerized services, and tested API endpoints.

 ---